 I Thought I Had it All

 We continued going to church services and were coming under conviction from God’s word.
-My wife got saved and I was happy for her but didn’t really understand the importance of what she had done.
+My wife got saved, and I was happy for her, but didn’t really understand the importance of what she had done.
 I just kept holding off, thinking I would worry about it later.
 But then it started to hit me.
 What if later doesn’t come?
 I knew that I believed in God, but I had never truly put my faith in Jesus Christ.
 One verse that really hit home was John chapter 3 verse 3, “Except a man be born again, he cannot see the kingdom of God.”
 In plain words, God says that unless you are born again, you aren’t going to heaven.
-WOW! ” Before that I always thought that born again people were religious wackos that had gone off the deep end, but now I was starting to see the truth.”
+WOW!
 Before that I always thought that born again people were religious wackos that had gone off the deep end, but now I was starting to see the truth.
 I was finally realizing that I had never had that life-changing experience.
 The Bible says in Second Corinthians chapter 5 verse 17, “If any man be in Christ, he is a new creature; old things are passed away; behold, all things are become new.”
 I knew that I had never turned away from my sin and turned to Christ.
 I knew that if I died, I would spend eternity in hell.

 I pray that now, since you have read my story, you are thinking about your relationship with God.
 You too can know where you stand with God and that you have a home in Heaven for eternity.
 It is as simple as repenting of your sins and putting your faith in Christ.
 Don’t put it off for another day.
 The time is here and now.
 Second Corinthians chapter 6 verse 2 says, “Behold, now is the day of salvation.”